lemonliu2023/lingo-reader/README.md

 ## TODO or Contribution：

-1. the UI of the homepage is ugly and needs to be adjusted.
-2. add a link to lingo-reader github on the homepage.
 3. add a new way to open files.
 Enable users to open file via urls.
 4. the `xml2js` and `jszip` are very large.
 Find a way to reduce their size.
 5. picture preview